epic2005/AzureDocs/README.md

 * 'ADFS_Install-ASDK' for ADFS based deployment
 * 'AAD_Install-ASDK' for Azure AD based deployment

+After that, it takes about 10 hours to complete the setup and 310 steps :)) During this time, your VM may restart several times.
+But the installation will continue.
+If you want to monitor the deployment progress, sign in as azurestack\AzureStackAdmin after the ASDK host restarts.

 **Note**: The patch for the No scripts to "Install-ASDK"  "ADFS_Install-ASDK" "AAD_Install-ASDK"